input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2023-04-21.md

 ### VOLTAIRE

-[CIP-1694](https://github.com/JaredCorduan/CIPs/tree/voltaire-v1/CIP-1694) marks the first iteration of Cardano’s on-chain governance.
+[CIP-1694](https://github.com/JaredCorduan/CIPs/tree/voltaire-v1/CIP-1694) marks the first iteration of on-chain voting for Cardano.
 Given its importance, achieving broad consensus is vital as Cardano looks to the future.
 To make that happen, it’s equally important the community conducts its own governance discussions and events.

 There's an open invitation for global community leaders and groups to run their own workshops, with financial support made available.
 This is _your_ chance to bring Cardano and discussions on governance to your local community.
 The community-led events should welcome everyone wanting to participate and contribute to Cardano’s governance.
 If you are interested in running a workshop on CIP-1694, read further and apply [here](https://www.essentialcardano.io/article/cip-1694-community-workshops).